 The common kitchen area is available for student use between 8am and 11pm.
 It may be booked through the Office or Duty RA/Tutor to use for special occasion cooking such as birthday cakes or group suppers.
-A key card is available, which can provide access
+To obtain access a key card must be signed out from Reception or the RA on Duty.

-Whoever has signed out the key card with the RA or reception will be held responsible for the state of the kitchen, regardless of whether or not they are the one to have left a mess.
+Whoever has signed out the key card will be held responsible for the state of the kitchen, regardless of whether or not they are the one to have left a mess.
 All people using the 1st Floor kitchen must use the sign-in book at the entrance.
 If you have signed out the kitchen key-card, and then let people in to use the kitchen alongside you, please ensure that they sign into the register too.
-If they wish to continue using the kitchen after you leave, you must call the RA on duty via 02 9381 1999 to notify them of the change.
-Otherwise, you will be held responsible if they, or anyone after them, leaves a mess.
+If they wish to continue using the kitchen after you leave, you must call the RA on duty via 02 9381 1999 to notify them of the change designating a specific person to be responsible for the space and card.
+Otherwise, you will be held responsible if they, or anyone after them, leaves a mess or loses the card.
 The kitchen card must be returned to the Office or Duty RA/Tutor by the person last registered as having it.
 You must check that both the balcony door and courtyard door are closed and locked when a booking finishes.